 - University Libraries at a Glance

-The University Libraries system on the Boulder campus is the largest library collection in the Rocky Mountain region — more than twelve million books, periodicals, government publications, audio-visual materials, microforms, maps, manuscripts, papers, and computer-based sources.
+The University Libraries system on the Boulder campus is the largest library collection in the Rocky Mountain region — as of June 30, 2015, the Libraries hold 6,646,017 print volumes and 984,952 electronic books.
+In all, more than 14,000,000 books, ebooks, periodicals, government publications, audio-visual materials, microforms, maps, manuscripts, papers, and computer-based sources.

 Archives and Special Collections are housed in Norlin Library, as well as the general social sciences and humanities collection of 700,000 volumes shelved on three tiers in the third floor book stacks.
-Staff from the East Asian, Government Information, and Science libraries, also located in Norlin, join the staff of the Research and Instruction Department on the second floor to provide reference and research assistance.
+Staff from Government Information, East Asian, and Science libraries and collections, also located in Norlin, join the staff of the Research Desk on the second floor to provide reference and research assistance.
 Instructional services are available from each branch and internal library.
-Access Services in Norlin includes the Circulation Desk, Interlibrary Loan, Course Reserves, and some audiovisual services.
+Circulation Services in Norlin includes the Circulation Desk, Interlibrary Loan, Course Reserves, and some audiovisual services.

 The Chinook Online Catalog provides access to a vast array of research resources, the University Libraries collection, holdings of many Colorado libraries, and library systems nationwide.
 The Libraries website provides basic information about the Libraries, as well as many tools for conducting research.